BOAST is a place where you can find out about recent creative campaigns.

 Music powerhouse Paloma Faith led the charge at the Global Girls Summit in Brussels on the eve of International Day of the Girl, calling for increased investment in girls power, activism and leadership.
 Reese Witherspoon, Naomi Campbell and Anil Kapoor also gave their support.

-In 2019, this campaign continues to fight for girl’s equality, globally.
+This campaign continues to fight for girl’s equality, globally

 Girls in 72 countries - from Brazil to South Korea - have been given the stage to stand up for their rights.
 And we are so in awe of everything they have done.
 They have taken their voices mainstream, with the Girls Get Equal message being heard on MTV, Teen Vogue and even X Factor Bolivia.
 For this year’s International Day of the Girl, we’ve seen one thousand girls in over 60 countries take on roles for a day as TV presenters, news reporters and government officials.
 All places where they’re rarely seen or heard.